interswitch-germany-gmbh/rtcp-react-native/README.md

 );
 ```

-With the rtcp-react-native module there is no difference in notification appearance if your app is in foreground or in background.
+With the rtcp-react-native module there is no difference in notification appearance if your app is in the foreground or background.
 Push notifications will always be shown as *heads-up notification*, even with the app in foreground.

 If a user taps on a notification, you can react to that by registering to the `onNotificationTapped` event: